-

 - Take measures to protect its area from natural and other hazards and to mitigate the effects of such hazards;

-- Manage, develop, protect, restore, enhance and conserve the environment in an ecologically sustainable manner, and to improve amenity;
+- Manage, develop, protect, restore, enhance, and conserve the environment in an ecologically sustainable manner, and to improve amenities;

 - Provide infrastructure for its community and for development within its area;